 Pros: developed by hair biologists; top-rated on Amazon; clinically tested

-"Ingredients are very important to be when I look at a product, says Dr. Gohara, who further advises, "Avoid hair oils that that contain primarily silicones if you want more than just an instant fix."
-Instead, she recommends natural ingredients such as castor oil, which is featured heavily in this silicone-free formula by Grow Gorgeous.
+"Ingredients are very important to be when I look at a product,” says Dr. Gohara, who further advises that customers "avoid hair oils that contain primarily silicones if you want more than just an instant fix."
+Instead, for longer term results, she recommends natural ingredients such as castor oil, which is featured heavily in this silicone-free formula by Grow Gorgeous.
+The formula also contains caffeine for an added boost.
+And for less than 20 dollars per bottle, your scalp and your savings account alike will be thanking you.

 Pros: uses natural ingredients like castor oil; contains caffeine to stimulate hair growth; free of parabens, silicones, phthalates, and sulfates